rolandsaven/gasotracker/README.md

 ###Basic Installation

-Include the Universal Analytics snippet before the closing head tag Download and extract the [latest zip package](https://github.com/rolandkal/gasotracker/archive/master.zip) from Github and copy gasotracker.js into your project, then include them using the method specified below that is appropriate.
+Include the Universal Analytics snippet before the closing head tag.
+Download and extract the [latest zip package](https://github.com/rolandkal/gasotracker/archive/master.zip) from Github and copy gasotracker.js into your project, then include them using the method specified below that is appropriate.
 I would recommend to place it just before the closing body tag.
 By default, everything is disabled.
 ```html
 <script type="text/javascript" src="/js/gasotracker.js"></script>
 <script type="text/javascript">gasotracker()</script>